jjsam07/Library-System/README.md

 isdatevalid, isleapyear, isnamevalid

 # How to compile in Windows with OpenCOBOLIDE
-Because OpenCOBOLIDE comes packaged with mingw we can use ming32-make to automate our build process (just like in linux)
+Because OpenCOBOLIDE comes packaged with mingw, we can use ming32-make to automate our build process (just like in linux).

 ## Compilation
 ### Step 1
 Open OpenCOBOLIDE.
 Goto Preferences -> "Compiler" Tab.
+Copy batch_files/make.bat to project root directory.
 Open make.bat in notepad (Right-click -> Edit).

 ![step 1](https://github.com/jjsam07/Library-System/blob/main/images/step1.png)